Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 #### 7.1.1 Optical Scaling: The "Smile Curve" Phenomenon

 We tested PSON's optical coherence recovery at large scales (**100 to 4096 elements**) against gradient descent (GD) and PSON-Subspace variants.
-The results reveal a **characteristic "smile curve"**—PSON's advantage is non-monotonic across array sizes.
+The results reveal a **characteristic "smile curve"**: PSON's advantage is non-monotonic across array sizes.

 **Full Results (3 signal types × 3 runs each):**